etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Datasources.md

 The datasource source code contains 2 examples of a datasource implementation:

-  * DefaultDataSourceService: this is a complete implementation of the  DataSourceService  interface.
+  * [DefaultDataSourceService](https://github.com/etendosoftware/etendo_core/blob/main/modules_core/org.openbravo.service.datasource/src/org/openbravo/service/datasource/DefaultDataSourceService.java){target="\_blank"}: this is a complete implementation of the  [DataSourceService](https://github.com/etendosoftware/etendo_core/blob/main/modules_core/org.openbravo.service.datasource/src/org/openbravo/service/datasource/DataSourceService.java){target="\_blank"}  interface.
 It supports fetching with querying and paging and update, add and delete operations.
 This datasource is used extensively in the Etendo Classic user interface.
   * ModelDataSourceService  : is an in-memory datasource which provides access to the properties of a model using a dot-path syntax.
 It only implements the fetch method.
 It is used in the  [Selector](/developer-guide/etendo-classic/concepts/Selectors/#property-paths-showing-linked-information)  to provide access to the model.